SMZR 32x225 / N52 - magnetic roller

 Handle Neodymium Magnets with Caution

-Magnets made of neodymium are highly fragile, and by joining them in an uncontrolled manner, they will crack.
-Magnets made of neodymium are made of metal and coated with a shiny nickel, but they are not as durable as steel.
-At the moment of collision between the magnets, small metal fragments can be dispersed in different directions.
+Neodymium magnetic are extremely fragile, and by joining them in an uncontrolled manner, they will crumble.
+Neodymium magnets are made of metal and coated with a shiny nickel, but they are not as durable as steel.
+At the moment of connection between the magnets, small metal fragments can be dispersed in different directions.

 Even though magnets have been observed to maintain their efficacy up to temperatures of 80°C or 175°F, it's essential to consider that this threshold may fluctuate depending on the magnet's type, configuration, and intended usage.